 What is covered?

 The OnceHub BAA covers patient data that is stored on our servers.
 Data that is passed to third-parties via integrations is outside our control and not covered by the BAA.
 If you are using third-party integrations you should ensure that the receiving party is compliant with HIPAA.
 For example, if you have a calendar integration with Google, you should make sure that your BAA with Google covers the data transferred from OnceHub.

 SMS notifications are not covered by the OnceHub BAA.
 The SMS service is not HIPAA compliant and should only be used to send ScheduleOnce booking notifications that do not contain patient information.

 The OnceHub help desk software is not HIPAA compliant.
 Support inquiries containing health information should not be sent to the OnceHub support team.
-If you are unsure about the scope of the OnceHub BAA contact us to get more information.

 Why can’t I downgrade?

 A HIPAA compliant account cannot be reverted to a regular OnceHub account.
 Patient data is stored for the lifetime of your account, and your patient data is regulated by HIPAA until it is deleted.
 Patient data stored in OnceHub is only deleted when you stop using our service.